 You may be sensitive to the A1 protein found in most milk today.

 Do you experience digestive issues after drinking milk?
-You aren’t alone – in fact, one in four Americans say they experience digestive discomfort after drinking milk.
+You aren’t alone – in fact, millions of Americans say they experience digestive discomfort after drinking milk.
 And while you may think it’s lactose intolerance, we call it post-dairy digestive discomfort because lactose might NOT be the problem.

 Many people, even trained healthcare professionals, assume if they have discomfort after drinking milk that they’re lactose intolerant without being tested to make sure.
 But research suggests that only about 5-7% of these cases can be attributed to Lactose Intolerance!

 Lactose Intolerance means the body cannot easily digest lactose, a type of natural sugar found in milk and dairy foods.
 When lactose moves through your digestive system without being properly digested, it can cause uncomfortable symptoms such as gas, tummy grumbles, bloating and diarrhea.

 Lactose Intolerance occurs when your body doesn’t make enough of an enzyme called lactase which is needed to digest lactose.
 Symptoms usually begin 30 minutes to 2 hours after drinking milk.